PRESIDENTIAL RESULTS BY CONGRESSIONAL DISTRICT

 • This is a project of nationwide scope and the final results are relied upon by academics and political observers around the nation.
 In the past this project has been undertaken by POLIDATA in conjunction with several Washington-based entities.

-• Our thanks to the sponsors and patrons of the 2004 project listed below.
+• Our thanks once again to the sponsor and patron of the 2016 project listed below.

-The results of the Presidential election compiled for Congressional Districts can provide a very useful indicator of the political behavior of all 435 districts of the U.S. House.
+The results of the Presidential election compiled for Congressional Districts can provide an indicator of the generic political behavior of all 435 districts of the U.S. House.
 The use of such an indicator is especially useful for several reasons.

 1. UNCONTESTED ELECTIONS.
 Many elections for Congress are basically uncontested, increasingly moreso as redistricting focuses on incumbency and delegation continuity.
 This indicator helps assess base partisan strength.